MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/unix-support.md

 HTTPS.
 PSRP on macOS only supports Basic Auth over HTTPS.
 Kerberos-based authentication is not supported.

-PowerShell (core) also supports PowerShell Remoting (PSRP) over SSH on all platforms (Windows, macOS, and Linux).
+PowerShell supports PowerShell Remoting (PSRP) over SSH on all platforms (Windows, macOS, and Linux).
 For more information, see
 [SSH remoting in PowerShell](/powershell/scripting/learn/remoting/SSH-Remoting-in-PowerShell-Core).

 ## Just-Enough-Administration (JEA) Support